What is relative dating in archaeology?

 At the time of its initial 'find', it was hard for archaeologists to prove whether this skull was genuine or not.

-However, when fluorine dating was developed in the mid-20th century, it was quickly discovered that the Piltdown Man was a hoax.
+However, when fluorine dating was developed in the mid-20th century, the story began to unravel.

 Famous discoveries

-There are many famous archaeological discoveries that have used relative dating methods.
+Aside from this, there are many important archaeological discoveries that have used relative dating methods.

 One of the most famous is the Dead Sea Scrolls, which were found in caves near the Dead Sea in 1947.